nunchistudio/blacksmith/documentation/guides/extraction/triggers.md

   functions.
 - `Flows` defines the flows of actions to run when this trigger is executed.
 They will only be executed if no error has been returned (`nil`).
+- `Actions` allows to create jobs directly from the event when the trigger is executed.
+Where `Flows` is used to create jobs from a common data schema, calling `Actions` directly not from a flow can often be simpler.
+- `SubEvents` is a collection of events that need to be created and associated to the event being processed.
+This is useful for triggers accepting a batch of events in a single request.
 - `SentAt` allows you to keep track of the timestamp when the event was originally sent.